touying-typ/touying-typ.github.io/docs/external/typst-preview.md

 sidebar_position: 3
 ---

-# Typst Preview
+# Typst Preview in Tinymist

-The Typst Preview extension for VS Code provides an excellent slide mode, allowing us to preview and present slides.
+The Tinymist extension for VS Code provides an excellent slide mode, allowing us to preview and present slides.

 Press `Ctrl/Cmd + Shift + P` and type `Typst Preview: Preview current file in slide mode` to open the preview in slide mode.